Hippopop/ezy_course_app/README.md

 ## Architecture

 ezyCourse is implemented using **Clean Architecture**.
 The app is organized into distinct layers:
-- **Presentation Layer**: Handles UI components, utilizing ViewModels for state management.
+- **Presentation/Feature Layer**: Handles UI components, utilizing ViewModels for state management.
 - **Domain Layer**: Encapsulates business logic with use cases.
 - **Data Layer**: Manages data operations, including API integration and local storage.